ArtistXoder/mozmile/README.md

 4) export PATH=$PWD/jdk-16.0.1+4/bin:$PATH

 # For Multiplayer Online
-1) you could try beware I am not for sure about the safety of this site but I can tell you some thing cost money for a custom domain https://playit.gg
+1) you could try beware I am not for sure about the safety of this site but I can tell you some thing cost money for a custom domain https://playit.gg/download their privacy policy is here https://playit.gg/privacy
-2) for the Raspberry pi the you go to download folder by going to terminal and typing cd downloads
+3) for the Raspberry pi the you go to download folder by going to terminal and typing cd downloads
-3) than you type ./playit-armv7-0.4.3-rc2 if you get permission deined try chmod +x playit-armv7-0.4.3-rc2 or the name of the file it if it has changed
+4) than you type ./playit-armv7-0.4.3-rc2 if you get permission deined try chmod +x playit-armv7-0.4.3-rc2 or the name of the file it if it has changed